oxsecurity/megalinter/docs/descriptors/javascript_prettier.md

   --find-config-path <path>
                            Find and print the path to a configuration file for the given input file.
   --ignore-path <path>     Path to a file with patterns describing files to ignore.
+                           Multiple values are accepted.
-                           Defaults to .prettierignore.
+                           Defaults to [.gitignore, .prettierignore].
   --plugin <path>          Add a plugin.
 Multiple plugins can be passed as separate `--plugin`s.
-                           Defaults to [].
-  --plugin-search-dir <path>
-                           Custom directory that contains prettier plugins in node_modules subdirectory.
-                           Overrides default behavior when plugins are searched relatively to the location of Prettier.
-                           Multiple values are accepted.
                            Defaults to [].
   --with-node-modules      Process files inside 'node_modules' directory.